Popular

 Bigstock

-Your resume should have a simple, clean format with consistent styling throughout the document.
-Bullet points and white space are also important.
-Choose a clean-line font like Arial or Calibri (11pt.), not a script font like Times New Roman.
-Also, make sure you have one-inch margins and no bold, italics, or underlining except in very specific places where you want to focus the hiring manager's eyes.
+Your resume should have a simple, clean layout with consistent styling throughout the document.
+Stick to bullet points for clarity and use plenty of white space to improve readability.
+Choose a professional, easy-to-read font like Arial or Calibri (11pt.), and avoid old-fashioned or decorative fonts like Times New Roman (or any other script font).
+Maintain one-inch margins for a balanced look, and limit the use of bold, italics, and underlining to key areas that need emphasis, such as section headings or job titles.
 When in doubt, a simple resume is the most effective.

 Featured